duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/10_boot_and_recovery.md

     avrdude done.
 Thank you.

-the connection to the MC works and the fuses could be written.
+the connection to the microcontroller works and the fuses could be written.
 The fuses are some low lowlevel settings, which just have to be set once.
 If this succeeded, jump the next step.

 If there is the message "make: warning: Clock skew detected.
 Your build may be incomplete." or the make process is not stopping and many debugging messages are showed, try the following: